Roche/pyreadstat/windows_compilation.md

 ## Using Microsoft Visual Studio Compiler

 This assumes that MSVC is installed and working.
+The only pre-requisite before compiling is that we need two external libraries.
+There are two ways of getting them:

+### Compiling external libraries

+The advantage of this way is that we can do a static compilation of those libraries, therefore pyreadstat is not going to depend on any dll file.
+This is the way used to produce the wheels on pypi.
-The only pre-requisite before compiling is that we need two external libraries compiled with the same MSVC version as we pretend to compile pyreadstat, and the static libraries and header files should be copied to the win\_libs/64bit folder in pyreadstat:
+The libraries must be compiled with the same MSVC version as we pretend to compile pyreadstat, and the static libraries and header files should be copied to the win\_libs/64bit folder in pyreadstat:

 ```